andkuzm/PyTaRGET/README.md

-Here will be described basicactions, that allowed to reproduce results for test case repair for Python dataset for fine-tuned and instruction-tuned models, as well as results for instruction-tuned models for Java dataset to correctly run this program python of a version 3.12 or higher is required.
+In this section will be described actions, that would allow to reproduce results for test case repair for Python dataset for fine-tuned and instruction-tuned models, as well as results for instruction-tuned models for Java dataset to correctly run this program python of a version 3.12 or higher is required.

-the most inportant class to do it is Eftt(encode, fine-tune, test), whole process was done in jupyter notebooks, here it was shown in blocks that were used, but with little adaptations it can be adapted to any interface.
+the most important class to do it is Eftt(encode, fine-tune, test), whole process was done in jupyter notebooks, here it was shown in blocks that were used, but with little adaptations it can be adapted to any interface.
 All code written below was completed in the order it is written, it is assumed that PyTaRGET is cloned
 ```
 git clone https://github.com/andkuzm/PyTaRGET.git